samyarsworld/chess-ai/README.md

 ## Future Improvements
 <a name="power"></a>
 ### Efficiency and AI Power
-There are several ways that this game could be improved in the future.
+There are several ways that the AI and algorithms of the game could be improved in the future.
 Here are a few suggestions:
-* Implement a more sophisticated AI system that uses machine learning techniques to improve its decision-making over time.
-*

-<a name="gameplay"></a>
-### Gameplay
-Here are some possible suggestions to make a improve the gameplay and add more user experience features:
-* Add support for online multiplayer so that players can compete against each other from different locations.
-Sure, here are some additional details for the future improvements:
+- **Implement a more sophisticated AI system:** Implementing a machine learning-based AI system is a significant improvement over the simple minimax algorithm.
+You can use a neural network to make decisions in real-time gameplay.
+The network is trained on a dataset of board states and moves, and it learns to predict the most likely move given the current state of the board.
+One of the main advantages of a machine learning-based AI system is its ability to adapt to new situations.

 - **Add more depth to the minimax algorithm:** While the current minimax algorithm with alpha-beta pruning is effective, it may struggle to find the best move in more complex positions.
 One potential solution is to add more depth to the search tree, but this could result in the algorithm running out of space or time.
 To address this issue, you could explore other optimization techniques such as iterative deepening, transposition tables, or move ordering.